 That’s it.
 If it was your first time epilating, congratulations!
 The worst is over.
 Be prepared for some seriously smooth skin.

 Epilators can pick up hairs as small as 0.5mm, so give them some time to grow back a little and you’ll be ready for the next round in a couple of weeks.
+Be sure to come back and reference all the epilation tips here for your next session.

 If you’re still unsure about which epilator to use remember to read our Definitive Epilator Guide, or check out our most highly recommended epilator here.